NetEnt’s Universal Monsters: The Phantom’s Curse Released This Week

 The game is released to all NetEnt online casinos on January 25th.
 It’s already the third new NetEnt game of 2018 and we aren’t even a month old.
 However, unlike Twin Spin Deluxe and Witchcraft, this slot isn’t confined to a select group of casinos to begin with.
 No, you will be able to play it everywhere.
 And I hope that means there will be plenty of free spins offers attached to it too.

 That said, NetEnt’s increased output does reduce the chances of there being a glut of free spins offers on the game.
 They’re releasing so many games that the casino promotion teams struggle to keep up.
 Still, we hope there will be several opportunities to pick up Universal Monsters: The Phantom’s Curse free spins in launch week.
 We’ll keep our eyes peeled for you.

 NetEnt Free Spins at Casimba

-Regardless of any announcements to come, you’ll be able to try Universal Monsters: The Phantom’s Curse for free at Casimba.
-Their welcome bonus gives you the chance to pick up a whopping 125 free spins on any NetEnt game you like – including new releases.
+Regardless of any announcements to come, you’ll be able to try Universal Monsters: The Phantom’s Curse at Casimba.
+Their welcome package gives you the chance to pick up a whopping 25 free spins on any NetEnt game you like on your third deposit.
 Just sign up and deposit at Casimba to receive 50 free spins with your first deposit, 50 with your second and 25 with your 3rd.
 You get a load of cash bonuses too.